pretix/pretix-docs/docs/trust/fiscal/switzerland.md

 ## Value-added Tax (VAT)

-When selling goods and services in Switzerland, VAT ("Mehrwertsteuer") may apply.
+When selling goods and services in Switzerland, VAT may apply.
 You can configure all Swiss VAT rates in pretix using [tax rules](../../guides/taxes.md), including more complex tax cases (e.g. cross-border transactions).

 ## Invoicing